• Light Interconnects Laboratory

 • About LICONLAB

 LICONLAB (Light Interconnects Laboratory) is an academic research laboratory founded by Dr. Qiancheng Zhao in the School of Microelectronics at Southern University of Science and Technology (SUSTech).
-The Lab specializes in integrated photonics research in high-tech areas such as next-generation optical communications, integrated lasers, nonlinear photonics, and quantum photonics applications.
+The Lab specializes in integrated photonics research in high-tech areas such as next-generation optical communications, integrated lasers, and nonlinear photonics.

 Dr. Qiancheng Zhao is currently an assistant professor in the School of Microelectronics at the Southern University of Science and Technology (SUSTech).
 Prior to joining SUSTech, he worked at the University of California, Santa Barbara as a postdoctoral researcher, and at Apple Inc. as a signal integrity engineer.
 He obtained his Ph.D. degree from the University of California, Irvine, and bachelor's degree from Zhejiang University.